 Their other main product called Radvise provides automatic image interpretation in mammography.
 Breast cancer affects 1 in 8 women during their lifetime and early detection is key with a 5 year survival rate of 99%.
 Radvise’s AI algorithm improves the rate of false positives by 5%, a feat which won Therapixel the $1.2 million first prize of the 2017 Digital Mammography Challenge organized by the US FDA, IBM Research, and the National Cancer Institute among others.
-Radvise comes with complimentary functions like cloud based image sharing, voice control and a dedicated workstation.
+Radvise comes with complementary functions like cloud-based image sharing, voice control, and a dedicated workstation.
 It’s currently available in beta version for clinics.

 Founded in 2013, Keen Eye Technologies has raised $1.8 million to design an image analysis and enhancement application for the healthcare sector.
 Their proprietary WatCell technology uses AI and machine learning to recognize, count, and label cells on a wide range of microscope image formats saving close to 90% of the time needed to analyze these images.